eclipse-archived/smarthome/docs/documentation/concepts/items.md

 ### Derive Group State from Member Items

 Group Items can derive their own state from their member Items.
-To derive a state the group Item must be constructed using a base Item and a group function.
+To derive a state the Group Item must be constructed using a base Item and a Group function.
-When calculating the state, group functions recursively traverse the group's members and also take members of subgroups into account.
+When calculating the state, Group functions recursively traverse the Group's members and also take members of subgroups into account.
-If a subgroup however defines a state on its own (having base Item & group function set) traversal stops and the state of the subgroup member is taken.
+If a subgroup however defines a state on its own (having base Item & Group function set) traversal stops and the state of the subgroup member is taken.

-Available group functions:
+Available Group functions:

 | Function           | Parameters                    | Base Item                                   | Description                                                                                                                                      |
 |--------------------|-------------------------------|---------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------|